MarcL/marclittlemore.com/src/posts/2022/01-january/2022-01-30-adding-eleventy-gravatars.md

 ![Gravatar]({% gravatar "unknown@email.com" 150 %})

-Or you can render a robot as the default image instead.
+You could also render a robot as the default image instead.

 {% raw %}
 ```md